Bromeliads 101: A Round Up Of Our Care Posts

-Oh you know how much I love bromeliads – yes I do.
+Oh, you know how much I love bromeliads – yes I do.
 What’s not to love?
-They’re easy care, give off that groovy tropical vibe, come in vibrant colors and most have fabulous foliage.
+They’re easy-care, give off that groovy tropical vibe, come in vibrant colors and most have fabulous foliage.
 I always have at least 1 in my house and grew lots of them in my Santa Barbara garden.
-This is why, for the final post of this year, that we decided to do a bromeliads 101 roundup.
+This is why, for the final post of this year, that we decided to do a bromeliads 101 roundups.

 You’ll find posts and videos on bromeliad care including problems which might arise with solutions and even a DIY all in 1 place for your reference.
 There’s a video at the end which has little to do with bromeliads but you might want to check it out because I take you on a tour and give an update as to how my container plants are doing after 1&1/2 years of living in the desert.
 On to the good stuff!